We all know that exercise is an important part of staying healthy, but many people assume that as we get older, we should slow down.

-Nothing could be further from the truth – and in fact, investing in your physical fitness in your 50s, 60s and beyond is often the most valuable gift you can give yourself.
+Nothing could be further from the truth – and in fact, investing in your physical fitness in your 50s, 60s, and beyond is one of the most valuable gifts you can give yourself.

-Time and again, studies show that taking time to improve our body’s strength and balance can significantly improve our physical and mental functions.
-It also actively reverses some effects of disease and illness that prevent older people from retaining their independence.
+Time and again, studies have shown that taking time to improve our strength and balance can significantly improve our physical and mental functions.
+It can also actively reverse some effects of disease and illness that prevent older adults from retaining their independence.

 Reducing the risk of falls

-However, Charity Director at Age UK, Caroline Abrahams, says that while falls are a threat to older people’s health, wellbeing and independence, they shouldn’t be “dismissed as an inevitable part of growing older.”
+However, Charity Director at Age UK, Caroline Abrahams, says that while falls are a threat to older adults’ health, wellbeing, and independence, they shouldn’t be “dismissed as an inevitable part of growing older.”
 There are, in fact, many steps we can take in our 50s and 60s that greatly reduce the risk of falls.
 So what are they?

 What are the benefits of strength training in mid-life and how can I get started?